 In this blog post, we will talk about the Stripe payment system and its usage for mobile payments.

 Stripe is an international system for secure online payments used by individuals and companies of various sizes and compatible with most bank cards worldwide.
+Stripe system is distinguished by high speed of payment processing and security, and from a business point of view - very convenient means of integration with websites and online stores.

 Using Stripe, you can accept payments using cards (Visa, MasterCard, American Express, and others), Apple Pay, and Google Pay.